Glaucoma is a disease that damages the optic nerve, resulting in vision loss and blindness. It is often associated with elevated pressure in the eye.

 Types of Glaucoma

 There are several types of glaucoma.
-The two major types are Primary Open-angle Glaucoma, in which fluid drains too slowly from the drainage channels (trabecula) of the eye, and Angle-closure (narrow-angle) Glaucoma, which occurs when the trabecula become blocked.
+The two major types are Primary Open-angle Glaucoma, in which fluid drains too slowly from the drainage channels (trabeculae) of the eye, and Angle-closure (narrow-angle) Glaucoma, which occurs when the trabeculae become blocked by the iris.
 Approximately 95 percent of glaucoma patients suffer from Primary Open-angle Glaucoma.
-Other types of glaucoma, which occur much more rarely, include:
+Types of glaucoma that occur less frequently include: